MCP Server

 |---|---|

-list_prompts | List all your prompts with optional search filtering |
+search_prompts | List all your prompts with optional search filtering |

-get_prompt | Get a specific prompt's full content, variables, and metadata |
+read_prompt | Get a specific prompt's full content, variables, and metadata |

-create_prompt | Create a new prompt template with title, description, content, and engine |
+create_prompt | Create a new prompt template with title, description, and content |

 update_prompt | Update an existing prompt's title, description, or content |